Site Overlay

 I have spent my life fighting against what I consider to be injustices to animals.
 I’ve boycotted circuses with animal acts, not supporting a life of captivity for elephants, tigers, lions and other animals.
 When I travel to foreign countries I refuse to pay money to have my photo taken with the local wildlife—which is held captive for the benefit of tourists.
 I refuse to visit or support zoos, aquariums, and game parks because I don’t think it’s our right to steal these animals from the wild, or breed them for the “enjoyment” of people.
 I speak out when I hear about someone taking a box turtle or a salamander from the wild to keep as a pet, for what gives us the right to essentially sentence these animals to life in a cage, or tied up, for our amusement?
 Through blog posts, articles and programs, I’ve stood up for the unloved and misunderstood creatures like bats, spiders and snakes, trying to set the record straight on the services these animals provide and their important role in the ecosystem.
 When I find an animal in my house, car, motel room, etc, I carefully, and kindly take it back outside where it can resume its life in freedom.

 I have a few sentences on my website that have been there for nearly 15 years, talking about my love of animals.
 I say, “I want to show people the impact of their actions and encourage them to become stewards of all things wild— not just the cute, cuddly, and beautiful animals, but the hairy, scary, scaly, slimly, furry, feathery, giant, tiny, and odd ones too.
-I believe every animal deserves respect regardless of its place in the food web.”
-It’s the last sentence in this quote that concerns me the most, because how can I say that every animal deserves respect and then turn around and bury my head in the sand when it comes to treatment of animals we eat every single day?
+I believe every animal deserves respect…” It’s the last sentence in this quote that concerns me the most, because how can I say that every animal deserves respect and then turn around and bury my head in the sand when it comes to treatment of animals we eat every single day?
 Why are these animals exempt from respect?

 There’s a saying you’ve likely heard that claims, “ignorance is bliss,” and though I spent the first 50 year of my life adhering to this principle, I no longer can support a system that so blatantly goes against everything I believe.
 Like most people, I had chosen to remain ignorant about where my food comes from, not wanting to know the details because it was easier that way and because I suspected I wouldn’t like the answers I would find.
 People say, “No!
 Don’t tell me because I don’t want to be turned off to my food.”
 Better to not look closely so I could go on doing what I had done my whole life which is eat meat, and consume dairy products.
 It’s easier to follow the crowd and accept the paradigm most of us follow our entire lives, than to ask questions and rebel against the norm.

-However, because of a handful of comments from people I admire or love, (including Jane Goodall, David Attenborough, and Greta Thunberg), as well as time spent watching powerful documentaries* and reading a handful of books* by respected researchers, and authors on this subject,
+However, because of a handful of comments from people I love, or admire, (including Jane Goodall, David Attenborough, and Greta Thunberg), as well as time spent watching powerful documentaries and reading a handful of books by respected researchers, and authors on this subject,

 I became aware —and horrified—to realize that my values were not in alignment with my actions.